Heart of Palm and Avocado Salad

 - I could eat this over and over and I’d never get tired of it!

-Rich Salad with Hearts of Palm, Avocado, and Radicchio ~ Kalyn’s Kitchen
+Tomato Salad with Hearts of Palm, Olives, and Feta

 - two 14 oz cans hearts of palm (see notes)

 - 2 T + 1 T fresh-squeezed lime juice (or more)